Stationary measures and random walks on $\tilde{A}_2$-buildings: Affine buildings of type

+for $x,y \in X$.
 The following proposition summarizes some properties of this bordification.

 \begin{prop}[{\cite[\S 3.2]{rousseau23}}] Let $X$ be any Euclidean building.
 Then there is a topology on $X \cup \chinf$ for which a basis of open sets of the chambers at infinity is given by the sets \eqref{eq basis chinf}.
 It agrees with the $\cat$(0) topology on $X$.
 This topology is first-countable and Hausdorff.
 For every boundary point $\xi \in\bd X$ that is strictly supported on a chamber, one can associate canonically a chamber $C_\xi \in \chinf$.
-This map is a homeomorphism with respect to the restriction of the visual topology on $\bd X$ to such points. \end{prop}
+This map is a homeomorphism with respect to the restriction of the visual topology on $\bd X$ to such points. \end{prop} A more detailed account on how to give a topology on the set $X \cup \chinf$, and even on $X \cup X^\infty_\tau$, where $X^\infty_\tau$ represents the set of simplices of type $\tau$ of the spherical building at infinity, is given in \cite{rousseau23}.
+Note in particular that any type-preserving automorphism of $X$ induces a type-preserving automorphism of the spherical building at infinity $X^\infty$.
+With the topology on $\chinf$, an automorphism of $X$ can be extended to a homeomorphism on $\chinf$.
+In this paper, any action of a group on an affine building is by automorphisms.

-From the geometric viewpoint, the boundary $\bd X$ of a $\cat$(0) space $X$ can be endowed with the Tits metric, with which it becomes a $\cat(1)$ space and on which $\iso(X)$ still acts by isometries.
-The matter of existence of fixed points for a given group action on a $\cat(1)$ space has been widely studied, see \cite{balser_lytchak05}, \cite{caprace_lytchak10} and \cite{caprace_monod13}.
-The following is taken from \cite{balser_lytchak05}, and will be useful later.

-\begin{prop}[{\cite[Proposition 1.4]{balser_lytchak05}}] Let $X$ be a $\cat$(1) space of finite dimension and of radius $r \leq \pi/2$.
-Then $X$ has a circumcenter which is fixed by every isometry of $X$. \end{prop}